tektoncd/pipeline/docs/taskruns.md

 ```

 Specifies the `name` of a `ServiceAccount` resource object.
 Use the
-`serviceAccount` field to run your `Task` with the privileges of the specified
+`serviceAccountName` field to run your `Task` with the privileges of the specified
 service account.
-If no `serviceAccount` field is specified, your `Task` runs
+If no `serviceAccountName` field is specified, your `Task` runs
 using the
 [`default` service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server)
 that is in the